johnbuluba/Yatcobot/docs/config.md

 - #### max_follows
 The maximum follows the user has.
 If user follows exceeds max_follows the oldest follow will be unfollowed.

+- #### check_mentions_interval
+How often we check if the user is mentioned in a tweet.
+We check this because many contests mention the winners in a tweet, so we can notify the user for a possible win.